 Many businesses only listen to the squeakiest wheels and end up making decisions based upon the loudest feedback.
-The best inventory management software solutions will be able to regularly gather and analyse data from all your customers and buyers and offer insights and recommendation – in real time – about that input.
-This helps inventory optimisation efforts by ensuring that inventory management decisions are informed and data-driven.
+The best inventory management software solutions will be able to regularly gather and analyze data from all your customers and buyers and offer insights and recommendation – in real time – about that input.
+This helps inventory optimization efforts by ensuring that inventory management decisions are informed and data-driven.

 - Use just-in-time (JIT) and on-demand principles.